How to Prepare and Ship a Package

 How To Measure A Package

 Measurements play into shipping rates differently than weights do.
 Generally, dimensions are thresholds rather than rates.
-However, if a package is very large or very small this can impact the shipping rate.
+However, if a package is very large or very small this can impact the shipping cost.
 If a parcel is heavy and small, it may qualify for cubic pricing.
 If a parcel is very large and light, though, it may be charged based on its dimensional weight (also known as volumetric weight).

 Maximum Package Size by Carrier

 |USPS First Class Mail®||22″ x 18″ x 15”|